Aayudham Seivom: Soundtrack

+Release

+Aayudham Seivom was released on 27 June 2008 by Pyramid Saimira.

 Critical reception

 Sify wrote "Like all Sundar C films, this one is also strictly aimed at the B & C audiences.
 It could have been far better if Udhayan had tried to explore the unknown instead of going through the same beaten track".
 S. R. Ashok Kumar of The Hindu wrote, "Three cheers for the director and the crew for highlighting a message, virtually forgotten in these days of aggression and violence.
 For Sundar C it is a dream role, where he can display both his histrionic talent and biceps".
 Cinesouth criticised the filmmakers for preaching Gandhi's principles such as non-violence without actually following them, concluding, "If Gandhi happens to see [Aayudham Seivom], he would turn his walking stick into a weapon!".
 Pavithra Srinivasan of Rediff.com wrote, "Not really a bad thing on paper but as they say it's the execution that matters.
 And that's where everything falls flat".
 She felt Anjali was wasted, but appreciated Vivek's sarcasm-filled comedy.
+The film was also reviewed by Kalki.

+Box office

+Aayudham Seivom opened at number 2 at the Chennai box office.
+Although the film's collections reduced by the weekend, the media believed it would eventually recover its cost "due to a good masala mix and comedy track".
+However, by the following week, the film "disappeared from the BO reckoning" and became a failure.